237Codes/manyaka_portfolio_website/README.md

 and I noticed a few things

 1- The vertical component is hidden by default.
 I firstly tried to set <VerticalTimelineElement visible={true}>.

+# Making the projects clickable

+To make the projects clickable so that I can redirect the user to another site, I will just need to wrap them in an anchor tag